To the Terms and Conditions for consumers

 Returns / returns of purchased goods For returns of new goods that have been ordered but are not required, we charge a restocking fee of 10% of the purchase price for inspection and repackaging.

-Motorsport parts not approved for road use: We would like to point out that none of the products offered for sale are original vehicle parts from the vehicle manufacturers BMW AG, MG GmbH, MINI, VAG or any other vehicle manufacturers.
-The naming of vehicle brands and models is solely for the purpose of product identification and classification.
-No guarantee is given that this part will fit the corresponding vehicle.
-The installation of the parts is at the customer’s own risk.
+We point out that none of the products offered for sale are original vehicle parts from the vehicle manufacturers BMW AG, MG GmbH, MINI, VAG or from any other vehicle manufacturer.
+The naming of vehicle makes and models is only for the purpose of finding products and assigning them appropriately.
+No guarantee is assumed that this part will actually be suitable for the vehicle concerned.
+Installation of the parts takes place at the customer’s own risk.

 As of: 03/2025